node-red-contrib-interactive-inject 1.2.0

 Preset buttons mode

 - Add one or more presets in the edit panel — give each a label and a value (any supported type).
+If you leave the label blank it defaults to the value string.

 - The last clicked preset is highlighted and re-injected when the left-side button is pressed.